 As a recently married man, I am very happy the long-distance chapter in our lives is over.
 So when I heard about our Geek Squad Valentine’s Day contest, I wanted to tell you all about it.

 This Valentine’s Day, Geek Squad is doing something special for long-distance lovers: arranging a romantic dinner for two — via Skype.

 On February 12, we’ll host dinners for six lucky couples at the BLT Steak restaurant in Los Angeles and BLT Steak restaurant in New York.
 Romance will be in the air as Geek Squad Agents connect each of the couples via Skype at their dinner tables , enabling them to spend a romantic, candlelit dinner together (virtually, at least).
 And to sweeten the pot, we are throwing in a free netbook worth $350 plus a $150 Geek Squad gift card to help them stay connected past Valentine’s Day.

 We’ve partnered with Sheknows.com and ChipChick.com to pick couples who fit the bill.
 To enter, one of you needs to be in LA, the other in New York City.

 Deadline to enter is February 8th, 2010.
 Do you and your special someone fit the bill?
 Head to the sites listed below and make your case for why you are deserving of this special treat!

-Agent Agents Android anti-virus Apple CES computer Dancing With the Stars DIY DIY (Do It Yourself) projects do-it-yourself facebook Geek Squad Global Positioning System Google GPS HDTV Holiday Home Theater how-to internet iPhone Laptop laptops malware Microsoft netbooks PC Security skype Smartphone Spyware Tablet Technology tech savvy gifts tips travel twitter Two Minute Miracle Update Video WiFi Windows 7 Windows XP wireless networking
+Agent Agents Android anti-virus Apple CES computer DIY DIY (Do It Yourself) projects do-it-yourself facebook Geek Squad Global Positioning System Google GPS HDTV Holiday Home Theater how-to internet iPhone Laptop laptops malware Microsoft netbooks PC Security skype Smartphone Spyware Tablet tech Technology tips travel twitter Two Minute Miracle Update Video virus WiFi Windows 7 Windows XP wireless networking